 What Law Protects Your Warranty?

-There’s a little known law that protects you called the Magnuson-Moss Warranty Act.
+There’s a law that protects you called the Magnuson-Moss Warranty Act.
 This is the same law that protects cars from being “lemons”.
 To summarize, one section of it states that “tie in provisions” cannot be required.
 To illustrate this with an example: Silhouette America can not say: You must purchase and use Silhouette mats with your Silhouette Portrait machine or it voids your warranty.
 A manufacturer could, however, refuse to warranty a machine if they can prove that the third party accessory damaged the machine.

 Do I Use 3rd Party Accessories in My Machines?